ferdelmo/polarization-mapping/readme.txt

 - 'r' to use a RCP filter
 - 'l' to use a LCP filter
 - 'g' to save the actual image: you will have to use the console where you launched the tool to enter the path to save the image: ..../resul.jpg and press enter
-- 'p' to use a linear polarizer brush: again, will have to use the console where you launched the tool to enter the degrees of the linear polarizer: 15 and press enter
+- 'p' to use a linear polarizer brush: again, you will have to use the console where you launched the tool to enter the degrees of the linear polarizer: 15 and press enter
 - 'o' work as a polarization eraser, this brush restores the original image (the image without any polarizer)